Once you have signed up for a Gemfury account, you can upload RPM packages, and install them onto your system with YUM.

 There are a few guides on the web about creating an RPM package.
 Once you have the package file, you can use the Dashboard, the Gemfury CLI, or cURL to upload the RPM package to your Gemfury account.

-The secret repository URL is the YUM endpoint for your Gemfury account and packages.
+The private repository URL is the YUM endpoint for your Gemfury account and packages.
 Do not share this URL to keep your account private.
 Your Repo-URL has the following format:

 Setting up YUM for Gemfury